 Information For University And College Admissions Teams

 The vast majority of our students take three A-levels.
 A few opt to take four at the beginning of Year 12, usually taking further mathematics alongside maths.
-Some study a modern foreign language, where any recorded video-conferencing lessons can be viewed outside of their timetabled lessons.
 We do not offer AS levels other than for further mathematics should the student be studying three other A-levels alongside it.

 We attempt to cater our curriculum each year to the wants and needs of the Year 11 cohort: an example of this would be matching the Modern Foreign Languages offer to that of the GCSE studies the previous year.
 Currently all but two of the subjects on offer are A-levels: Applied Science and Business Studies are Cambridge Technicals.